Vonng/pigsty/docs/v-infra.md

 Monitor the exposed URL Path, type: `string`, level: G, default value: `"/metrics"`.

-The URL PATH for all Exporter externally exposed metrics, which defaults to `/metrics`, is referenced by the external role [`prometheus`](#prometheus), and Prometheus will apply this configuration to the monitoring object based on the configuration here.
+The URL PATH for all Exporter externally exposed metrics, which defaults to `/metrics`, is referenced by the external role [`prometheus`](#prometheus), and Prometheus will apply this config to the monitoring object based on the config here.

 Indicator exponents affected by this parameter include: